AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/custom-role.md

 4. Add users to the custom role.

    ![](assets/add-users-in-custom-roles.png)
-   _Assign users to a custom roles_
+   _Assign users to a custom role_

-5. Select Save.
+5. Select **[!UICONTROL Save]**.

 Select multiple custom roles for a user as needed.
 Each user can have up to 50 custom role assignments.
 The number of available roles decreases with each assignment.

-After assigning the same users to another custom role, you can view the remaining number of custom roles available for those users.
+After assigning users to an additional custom role, you can view how many role assignments remain available for each user.

 >[!NOTE]
 >